Mike-Nahmias/Multi-WP-Script/README.md

   - This script will delete any folders in that directory that don't match the user list
   - Files are fine to have there
   - If you need to have other folders in apache's root directory, you will need to add additional code in the script for error checking
+    - To get around this you need to add another nested if/else on line 88.
+This would basically be: if folder name matches (folder_to_keep or another_folder_to_keep) then do nothing.
+Otherwise, continue with commands to remove everything.

 What these scripts do in detail: